 Hide the candy.
 Use an opaque container with a lid to stow your stash so you won't snag a piece each time you walk by.
 Make it more difficult to get to the candy so choosing one piece is a conscious choice.

+I've posted this blog before but the tips are so good I want to share it with you again this year.
 You can be successful in conquering your sweet-tooth this Halloween.
 Identify the cues that lead to nibbling Halloween candy, make a plan and follow through!

 Stay Active, Keep Moving and